Thomas Owen (vegetarian)

-Thomas Owen (1838 – 26 May 1916) was an English bookseller, publisher, writer, and activist.
+Thomas Owen (1838 – 26 May 1916) was an English bookseller, publisher, writer, and social reformer.
 Based in Oswestry, Shropshire, he operated the firm Thomas Owen & Son and published the Oswestry Commercial Circular.
-He was a long-standing advocate of temperance and vegetarianism, serving as a vice president of the Vegetarian Society.
-Owen promoted a raw food diet and other health reforms, and authored several pamphlets and books on diet, health, and local history.
+He was active in the temperance and vegetarianism movements, served as a vice-president of the Vegetarian Society, and wrote on diet, health, and local history.
+Owen also promoted a raw food diet, Victorian Turkish baths, and other health practices.

 Biography

 Early life

-Thomas Owen Jr. was born in Oswestry, Shropshire, in the third quarter of 1838.
-He was the son of Thomas Owen Sr. of Sweeney.
+Thomas Owen was born in Oswestry, Shropshire, in the third quarter of 1838.
+He was the son of Thomas Owen of Sweeney.

 Career

 In 1853, Owen was apprenticed to a bookseller-stationer.
-Following this, he joined the bookselling and printing firm of George Lewis.
-Owen later bought the firm from Lewis, with the business operating into the 20th century under the name Thomas Owen & Son.
+He later joined the bookselling and printing firm of George Lewis.
+Owen subsequently bought the firm from Lewis, and the business continued into the 20th century as Thomas Owen & Son.

-From 1879, Owen was the proprietor of the Oswestry Commercial Circular, which he used to promote teetotalism, vegetarianism, sanitary reform, air bathing, skin health, 'lung culture', and Turkish baths; Owen claimed to have 10,000 readers.
+From 1879, Owen was proprietor of the Oswestry Commercial Circular.
+He used the publication to promote teetotalism, vegetarianism, sanitary reform, air bathing, skin health, "lung culture", and Victorian Turkish baths.
+Owen claimed that the paper had 10,000 readers.

-Vegetarianism
+Vegetarianism and health reform

-Owen was an activist for vegetarianism for 50 years, authoring works on the subject.
-He and his wife were local leaders in vegetarianism and he served as a vice president of the Vegetarian Society.
-Owen followed a raw food diet, consisting of uncooked foods including nuts and fruit cereals.
+Owen advocated vegetarianism for about 50 years and wrote on the subject.
+He and his wife were local vegetarian leaders, and Owen served as a vice-president of the Vegetarian Society.
+He followed a raw food diet consisting of uncooked foods, including nuts and fruit cereals.
 He was also a teetotaller and non-smoker.

-He believed that adopting vegetarianism would reduce crime and increase happiness worldwide.
-Owen argued that societal progress required the elimination of meat and alcohol consumption, maintaining that true improvement could only be achieved once these habits were abandoned.
+Owen argued that vegetarianism would reduce crime and increase human happiness.
+In an article reported in The Guardian, he stated that social progress required the abandonment of meat and alcohol.
 He also wrote that "the food which God commanded our first parents to eat was exactly the same kind as we vegetarians now principally use."